Why This Recipe Works

 Most of us have our grilling standbys.
 For some, it's burgers, for others it's ribs.
 For me, it's chicken wings, and in particular these spicy wings marinated with soy sauce, fish sauce, Shaoxing wine, and spices.
 Here's how to make them.

-- 15 dried red chili peppers, roughly chopped or snipped with scissors into small pieces
+15 dried red chile peppers, roughly chopped or snipped with scissors into small pieces

 In a large mixing bowl combine Shaoxing wine, black pepper, soy sauce, fish sauce, sugar, granulated garlic, and chili peppers together, stirring until sugar is dissolved.
 Add chicken wings, tossing to coat.
 Cover and let marinate overnight in refrigerator.

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and arrange coals on one side of the charcoal grate.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
+Alternatively, set half the burners on a gas grill to medium-high heat, cover, and preheat for 10 minutes.
 Clean and oil the grilling grate.

 Drain wings and pat dry.
 Grill wings, covered, over indirect heat for 7 minutes.
 Turn wings and cook, covered, until cooked through and golden brown, about 7 minutes longer.